What is Soy Protein and Whey Protein

 Soy protein and whey protein are two of the most common forms of protein.
 Protein is available in a variety of dietary sources.
 These include foods of plant and animal origins.
 Soy protein is a plant protein that is isolated from the soybean.
 While Whey protein is an animal protein that is derived from milk.

-Normally, all animal proteins such as meat, fish, poultry, eggs, and dairy are considered to be complete sources of proteins.
+Normally, all animal proteins such as meat, fish, poultry, eggs, and dairy are considered complete protein sources.
 These are the proteins that contain all of the essential amino acids required for your body to function properly.

 It is the most widely used protein of plant origin.
-Soybean, from the legume family, is regarded to be as important as wheat, barley, and rice as a nutritional staple.
+From the legume family, Soybean is regarded to be as important as wheat, barley, and rice as a nutritional staple.

 Soy’s quality makes it a fabulous substitute for those looking for non-animal sources of protein in their diet.

 If you are vegetarians, soy can provide a comparable nutritional benefit of protein as compared to its animal equivalent.